Albatros D.V: Design and development

-Early examples of the D.V featured a large headrest, usually removed in service, because it interfered with the pilot's field of view.
+Early examples of the D.V featured a large headrest but it was usually removed in service as it interfered with the pilot's field of view.
 The headrest was deleted from the second production batch.
-Aircraft deployed in Palestine used two wing radiators, to cope with the warmer climate.
+Aircraft deployed in Palestine had a pair of wing radiators, better to cope with the warmer climate.
 Idflieg issued production contracts for 200 D.V aircraft in April 1917, followed by additional orders of 400 in May and 300 in July.
-Initial production of the D.V was exclusively undertaken by the Johannisthal factory, while the Schneidemühl factory produced the D.III through the remainder of 1917.
+Initial production of the D.V was undertaken by the Johannisthal factory, while the Schneidemühl factory produced the D.III for the rest of 1917.

 Operational history

-The D.V entered service in May 1917 and structural failures of the lower wing immediately occurred.
-In 2009, Guttman wrote that "Within the month Idflieg was doing belated stress testing and concluding, to its dismay, that the D.V’s sesquiplane wing layout was even more vulnerable than that of its predecessor".
+The D.V entered service with the German Air Force in May 1917 but losses attributed to structural failures of the lower wing occurred.
+The aviation historian Jon Guttman said "Within the month Idflieg was doing belated stress testing and concluding, to its dismay, that the D.V's sesquiplane wing layout was even more vulnerable than that of its predecessor".
 The outboard sections of the D.V upper wing also suffered failures, requiring additional wire bracing and the fuselage sometimes cracked during rough landings.
 Against these problems, the D.V offered very little improvement in performance.
-Front line pilots were considerably dismayed and many preferred the older D.III; Manfred von Richthofen was critical of the new aircraft.
-In a July 1917 letter, he described the D.V as "so obsolete and so ridiculously inferior to the English that one can't do anything with this aircraft".
+Front line pilots were considerably dismayed and many preferred the older D.III.
+Manfred von Richthofen was critical of the new aircraft in a July 1917 letter, where he described the D.V as "so obsolete and so ridiculously inferior to the English that one can't do anything with this aircraft".
 British tests of a captured D.V revealed that the aircraft was slow to manoeuvre, heavy on the controls and tiring to fly.